Conyers retires from Congress amid harassment scandal

 Conyers had represented his Detroit-based district since 1965 and had been the top Democrat on the Judiciary Committee since 1995 — including four years as chairman — before giving up the plum post last week following several accusations.
 His legislative record included efforts to ease access to the ballot for voters of all races, introducing the first bill to designate Martin Luther King Jr.'s birthday as a federal holiday and acting as top negotiator on the 1994 Violence Against Women Act.

-Several senior Democrats, including Minority Leader Nancy Pelosi of California, called on Conyers to resign from Congress last week, after several women came forward alleging misconduct.
+Several senior Democrats, including Pelosi, called on Conyers to resign from Congress last week, after several women came forward alleging misconduct.
 Days earlier, Pelosi had called on the House Ethics Committee to investigate Conyers' behavior — a move that would have had the effect of buying time and ensuring due process for the lawmaker.

 Conyers appeared to buy himself some more time, too, after checking into a Detroit-area hospital Wednesday night for what his political consultant called a stress-related illness.